Bearlock/Node/README.md

 ##Program6.js

 Program6.js is a program that is very similar to Program5.js.
 Again, this is in the sense that it does the exact same thing.
-Except this time, its Asynchronous.
+Except this time its asynchronous.
 This takes a directory and a file extension as arguments

 It works like this: